 So, to reiterate, if you are a corporation, registered partnership, limited liability company, nonprofit organizations, or unincorporated association, your Fictitious Name is registered when you file your application to be recognized as a formal business entity (i.e. file your Articles of Incorporation, Certificate of Organization, etc.) You do not need to register your name.

 On the other hand, if you are a sole proprietor or your partnership does not register with the State and your business name does not readily identify you as the owner, then you must register your Fictitious Name with Pennsylvania.
-Register is simple.
+Registration is simple.
 First, visit the Pennsylvania Department of State website and complete the Registration of Fictitious Name (DSCB: 54-311).
 Mail or electronically submit your application and the filing fee.
-Advertise your registration and ficitious name in the newspaper, as noted on the form’s instructions.
+Advertise your registration and ficitious name in the county legal newspaper, as noted on the form’s instructions.

 Simply registering a fictitious name is not the end.
 To maintain your fictitious name, you must file a Decennial Report of Continued Existence in years ending in 0 (i.e. 2020, 2030, etc.).
 Do not forget to file.